Recovering from a Google Penguin Attack

 Weaker SEO strategies and chasing the algorithm has become more complicated than ever and a good deal less rewarding so it’s time to get your act together if you want to do well in search.
 Start really working to create a better site and some powerful content (or if you can’t do it, get someone who can to do it for you).

-Every time something like this happens, the naysayers come out in their droves, the white hat SEOs go into smug overdrive and in the niche I work with, small to medium sized business often get the shaft and never really get what is going on.
+Every time something like this happens, the naysayers come out in their droves, the white hat SEOs go into smug overdrive and in the niche, I work with, small to medium-sized business often get the shaft and never really get what is going on.

 Really though people, this is a huge opportunity, as the penguin filter matures, the playing field will level out.
-Players who were paying there way to the top will start to suffer, players who are building strong content, will start to benefit and the real race now is to get your head into content marketing mindset and start really playing the game and doing SEO and the whole Internet Marketing thing properly – Content, Blogging, SEO, PPC, Conversion Rate Optimisation, Social – it’s all there and it’s all for the taking.
+Players who were paying their way to the top will start to suffer, players who are building strong content, will start to benefit and the real race now is to get your head into content marketing mindset and start really playing the game and doing SEO and the whole Internet Marketing thing properly – Content, Blogging, SEO, PPC, Conversion Rate Optimisation, Social – it’s all there and it’s all for the taking.